 What is the Passages Philosophy?

-The philosophy of Passages is centered around the belief that drug and alcohol addiction is not an incurable disease.
+The philosophy of Passages is centered around the belief that drug and alcohol addiction is not a disease.
 Unlike 12-step programs, clients at Passages Malibu are told that they are not powerless and that there are plenty of ways to handle a drug and alcohol addiction.
 Most importantly, clients learn that an addiction to drugs and alcohol does not have to last forever.

 Passages Malibu was founded in 2001 as a direct response to the outdated 12-step method.
 As a result, many of the most crucial aspects of Passages’ philosophy defy the 12-step model completely.
 One-on-one counseling is emphasized over group therapy.
 The point of the therapy is not to berate somebody for their addiction, but rather to help them understand why they are driven to use drugs and alcohol in the first place.